fleschutz/PowerShell/Docs/list-news.md

     Accept wildcard characters?  false

 -MaxCount <Int32>
-    Specifies the number of news to list
+    Specifies the number of lines to list (20 by default)

     Required?                    false
     Position?
 2